All-Ukrainian National Congress: Arrival of guests and delegates

 The organizers feared that due to poor awareness, poor transport performance, and possibly low political activity of the Ukrainian Congress, it would not be sufficiently representative.
 However, these expectations were not met.
 The Congress was widely represented by delegates from all Ukrainian provinces, different sections of the population, many political parties (USSR, USDP, UPSF, UPP, social movements, peasant unions, student communities, cooperative organizations).
 Representatives of Ukrainian communities of Petrograd, Moscow, Kuban, Voronezh region, Bessarabia, Saratov and other territories outside Ukraine also attended the meeting.
 In total, about 1500 participants (delegates with a decisive and advisory vote, as well as guests) registered.

 Famous Ukrainian cultural and social figures - Mykhailo Hrushevsky, Volodymyr Vynnychenko, Serhiy Yefremov, Ilia Shrah, Petro Stebnytsky, Liudmyla Starytska-Cherniakhivska, Dmytro Doroshenko, Motepan, took the honorary place among the delegates who arrived at the congress.

 However, the most important role in this assembly was played by a small element - peasants, soldiers and workers.
 Together with the intelligentsia and the student youth, they became aware and proudly called themselves "Ukrainians" for the shortest time.
 In some ways - intuitively, and in some - consciously, but unconditionally infusing into the ranks of the movement, they thus irrevocably gave him a mass national-political orientation and character.
 This fact has touched even, for the most part, always academically cold, Hrushevsky:

 "The sincere impulse immediately united and merged into a single body this multi-thousand-strong community that gathered from different parts of Ukraine for the first time at a large national assembly."

 The course of the All-Ukrainian Congress

 The meetings of the All-Ukrainian Congress were held in Kyiv in the hall of the Merchant Assembly (now the National Philharmonic of Ukraine, Volodymyr Uzviz, 2).

-All the work of the congress was a vivid manifestation of strong national unity, a confident transformation of a diverse and diverse army of delegates into a clear, well-defined, purposeful representative body of the nation.

-The activity of delegates can be characterized as turbulent - in three days more than 300 public speeches took place, not counting the huge number (more than 350) of greetings received at the congress from almost all corners of Ukraine and from beyond its borders.
-However, the slogans "Ukraine for Ukrainians" and "Independent Ukraine" were considered dangerous, "Ukrainian autonomy in the Federal Republic of Russia" being the most popular.
+The activity of delegates was turbulent - in three days more than 300 public speeches took place.

-The soul of the forum was Mykhailo Hrushevsky, who opened the congress.
-He was unanimously elected honorary chairman of the meeting, he was constantly at the epicenter of discussions.
-The speakers agreed with his position.
+Mykhailo Hrushevsky, who opened the congress, would be unanimously elected honorary chairman of the meeting.
 Hrushevsky's ideas and theoretical conclusions were transferred to the approved documents.